kubernetes-sigs/cluster-api/docs/proposals/20230407-flexible-managed-k8s-endpoints.md

 #### Story 4

-As a Cluster API provider developer, I want guidance on how to incorporate a managed Kubernetes service into my provider, so that its usage is compatible with Cluster API architecture/features and its usage is consistant with other providers.
+As a Cluster API provider developer, I want guidance on how to incorporate a managed Kubernetes service into my provider, so that its usage is compatible with Cluster API architecture/features and its usage is consistent with other providers.

 #### Story 5